 Many remarkable clergyman have served the Russian Orthodox Church in the Australian-New Zealand Diocese.
-The following biographies of a number of them - based in part on material in Mitred Archpriest Michael Protopopov's book, A Russian Prescence: A History of the Russian Orthodox Church in Australia (Piscataway, New Jersey: Gorgias Press, 2006) - are provided here in order that the faithful might remember them in prayer and be inspired by their example.
-This information is current as of 7 February 2018.
+The following biographies of a number of them - based in part on material in Mitred Archpriest Michael Protopopov's book, A Russian Prescence: A History of the Russian Orthodox Church in Australia (Piscataway, New Jersey: Gorgias Press, 2006) - are provided here in order that the faithful might remember them in prayer.
+This information is current as of 15 February 2021.
 New material will be added from time to time.

 Rostislav Adolphovich Gan was born in China in 1911.
 In 1933, aged 22, he completed both the Harbin Theological Courses and his engineering studies at the Harbin Polytechnic Institute.
 In February 1936, aged 25, he married Sophia Konstantinova Yumina, and that month he was ordained deacon and priest by Bishop (later Archbishop) Juvenaly (Kilin) and appointed to a parish in Shanghai.
 From 1936-1953 he served in various parishes and church institutions in China, taking an active role in the teaching and publishing work of the Church.
 In 1953 he emigrated to Australia and was appointed rector of the Holy Protection parish in Cabramatta.
 In 1957 he began the project of building a new church, a project essentially completed by 1973.
 His dream of frescoing the church was realised after his repose, during the years 1980-92.
 In Australia Father Rostislav was particularly active amongst the youth, teaching in schools and organising youth activities.
 He was a dedicated pastor, visiting prisoners and the sick, assisting in the resettlement of Russian refugees, and finding time for everyone.
 A noted liturgist, he wrote many articles for "Pravoslavnaya Rus'" in addition to books published by the Holy Trinity Monastery in Jordanville.
 He reposed whilst undergoing heart surgery in 1975, and a great mass of people gathered to pray at his funeral.
 Dedicated to Christ and His Church from his youth up, Father Rostislav inspired a whole generation of clergymen in the Australian-New Zealand Diocese, and his memory is revered to this day.